marktomm/cpp-course-1/README.md

 ## Week 1 Day 1

-If you are in the root folder of this course and can do `cat README.md` then do `cd week1/day1` and the continue.
+If you are in the root folder of this course and can do `cat README.md` then do `cd week1/day1`.

-Build:
+C++ code is first built:

 ```shell
 ./build.sh
 ```

-Run:
+And then run:

 ```shell
 ./app